 Price: €2.5, including access by boat to the castle

 Timetable: Nov – Feb 10am to 1pm and 2.30pm to 5pm, closes on Monday; Mar – Oct 10am to 1pm and 2.30pm to 7pm

 How to Get from Lisbon to Tomar

-There is a direct regional service from Lisbon Oriente Station at Parque das Nações to Tomar that takes about 2 hours.
+There is a direct regional service from Lisbon Oriente Station in Parque das Nações to Tomar that takes about 2 hours.

-You can also take the faster Intercidades from Lisbon Oriente Station at Parque das Nações to Entroncamento, and then change to the Regional to Tomar – the entire trip may take 1h40.
+You can also take the faster Intercidades from Lisbon Oriente Station to Entroncamento, and then change to the Regional to Tomar – the entire trip may take 1h40.

 Take a direct bus from Lisbon to Tomar with Rede Expressos.
 It will get you there in one hour and 45 minutes.
 From Sete Rios bus terminal (metro’s blue line), buses to Tomar depart from 7am onwards.
-Schedules may not always be very convenient for tourists though.
+However, schedules may not always be very convenient for tourists.

 Staying in Tomar

 There are a few lodging options in and around Tomar if you decide to spend the night.
 See the best offers on booking.com.